bodrick/awesome/TOPICS.md

 *   [ferdium/ferdium-app](https://github.com/ferdium/ferdium-app) - All your services in one place, built by the community
 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
 *   [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
-*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and productivity tool.
+*   [dkgv/pinpoint](https://github.com/dkgv/pinpoint) - Keystroke launcher and personal command central.
 Alternative to Spotlight and Alfred for Windows.
 Alternative to Wox, PowerToys.
 *   [hyperdxio/hyperdx](https://github.com/hyperdxio/hyperdx) - Resolve production issues, fast.
 An open source observability platform unifying session replays, logs, metrics, traces and errors.
 *   [lunary-ai/lunary](https://github.com/lunary-ai/lunary) - The production toolkit for LLMs.
 Observability, prompt management and evaluations.
 *   [EvotecIT/PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML) - PSWriteHTML is PowerShell Module to generate beautiful HTML reports, pages, emails without any knowledge of HTML, CSS or JavaScript.
 To get started basics PowerShell knowledge is required.